(CDR-2387) Claims Management Starts on Day One

 (CDR-2417) Optimizing the Resolution of Disputes on Construction Projects

-Abstract: This paper briefly summarizes the available options (litigation, mediation, arbitration, and Dispute Review Boards (DRBs)), considers typical contract disputes including actual examples, and concludes that only with DRBs is there likely to be winners, frequently win-win.
+Abstract: This paper briefly summarizes the available options (litigation, mediation, arbitration, and Dispute Review Boards (DRBs)), considers typical contract disputes including actual examples, and concludes that only with DRBs are the results most likely to be a win-win scenario.
 In the other processes even the prevailing party never recovers all its losses.
 They are lose-lose processes.

 (CDR-2451) Principles of Mediation – Explained with Case Study